I can’t believe it’s been 10 weeks already! Today is the last day in our series of 10 Things All New Lightroom Users Should Know.

 F.Y.I., in case you’re wondering… another thing I do not include, in my packages, is re-touching.
 At least not on the digital files the clients receive.
 Any photos included in a wedding album or wall prints will be re-touched.

-Understanding how to properly use pre-made Lightroom develop presets, their limitations and when to use in your workflow are essential for a fast and productive workflow.
+Understanding how to use pre-made Lightroom develop presets properly, their limitations, and when to use in your workflow are essential for a fast and productive workflow.

 I’ve put together a Lightroom preset guide with more information and tips for using our premium presets.
 Even if you just download our free presets, and follow the guide, you’ll be farther ahead then most photographers.
 It’s a great starting point for your continued journey with Lightroom.